The 9 Best Game Improvement Irons

 Price (7 clubs): $1,099

-In our testing Callaway Paradym irons out-performed the competition in the statistic you could argue is the most important for this category of irons: accuracy.
+I tested the Callaway Paradym irons first-hand and they beat the competition in the most important category for game-improvement irons: accuracy.

-If you’re a mid-handicapper who just needs to hit a few more greens to shoot your target scores, the Paradym irons really could help you get there.
-Of course, we recommend being fit before committing to such a significant purchase, but make sure to test the Paradym irons when you do.
+If you just need to hit a few more greens to shoot your target scores, the Paradym irons could help.
+You should get fit before making such a significant purchase, but make sure to test the Paradym irons when you do.

-Besides being most accurate, the Paradym irons feel great through impact, and with minimal offset, a relatively toned-down design, and medium sole width, they’re great for players on the better-end of the game improvement spectrum, and even work great for single-digit handicappers.
+Besides being the most accurate, the Paradym irons feel great through impact.
+With minimal offset, a toned-down design, and medium sole width, they’re great for players on the better end of the game improvement spectrum.
+They can even work great for single-digit handicappers.

-For players on the higher end of the game-improvement spectrum, the Paradym X has a touch more offset, wider sole, and larger head, and may be more suitable for the upper-mid-handicappers.
+Players on the other end of the game-improvement spectrum should consider Paradym X. The X version offers a touch more offset, wider sole, and a larger head.

 Pros: